* For international graduate admissions, these requirements must be met as well as the requirements found below.

 - Mechanical Engineering

 - Software Engineering (online)-See below for deadline dates

 Required Documents Deadline:

-Fall 2018 - Computer Science Applicant
+Spring/Fall 2021 - Computer Science Applicant

 *IMPORTANT- This applies to Computer Science applicants only: The Master of Science in Computer Science is a popular program.
 Due to the program's popularity and its capacity, graduate applicants are strongly encouraged to apply and complete their application early.
 The application will be complete only when we receive all of your supporting documents (official transcripts from all institutions attended, mark sheets, degree certificate, and official TOEFL/IELTS/PTE scores).